Eldana: Displaying

 Displaying is a set of courtship behaviors, which are used by an organism to attract potential mates.
 After emerging, adult males will set their wings and after 30 minutes will begin to display to females.
 There, they face downwards and beat their wings rapidly.
 Males tend to aggregate into groups of 3–6 on the same plant to make it easier for females to locate them.
-This behavior can continue for anywhere between 15–20 minutes.
+This behavior can continue for anywhere between 15 and 20 minutes.
 During this period, males can either remain stationary or move slightly before restarting the beating.
 Females, when present, also begin a similar wing-flapping behavior.
 However, this behavior occurs regardless of female presence and releases both an attractant pheromone and an aphrodisiac to entice faraway females.
 Since the African sugar-cane borer is very sensitive to temperature, male mating behaviors have been found to stop when conditions are below 15 degree Celsius.